iPark-Media/sparkpost-api-cli/README.md

 Installation
 ------------

-For now just clone this repo and enter
+For now just clone this repo (checkout master, development is for, well, development) and enter

 ```
 $ composer install